2020/21 Winner announced!

-The Maritime Information Association (MIA) Masters Prize is awarded for outstanding dissertations: subjects eligible for consideration reflect the Commission’s view of maritime history as a wide-ranging discipline.
-Your dissertation must have been assessed as part of a Masters degree awarded during the previous academic year (e.g. to be eligible for the 2016 prize, your Masters degree must have been awarded during 2015-16).
-Dissertations awarded distinction marks of 70+ are eligible for consideration, but institutions may only submit one dissertation to the competition.
+The Masters Dissertation Prize is an annual prize of £100 awarded for an outstanding dissertation on maritime history.
+Subjects eligible for consideration reflect the Commission’s view of maritime history as a wide-ranging discipline.
+The dissertation must have been assessed as part of a Masters degree and awarded during the previous academic year (the degree must have been awarded during 2019-20).
+Dissertations awarded distinction marks of 70+ are eligible for consideration.
+Institutions may only submit one dissertation to the competition.

-Nominations must be made by Heads of Department or equivalent, and the closing date for entries is the first Friday of the following January (the next deadline is therefore 5 January 2020).
+Nominations must be made by Heads of Department or equivalent, and the closing date for entries is the first Friday of the following January (the last deadline was 11 January 2021).

 For further information, please contact the Hon Secretary